-Robin Tudor, Liverpool John Lennon Airport’s Head of PR & Communications outlines why anyone looking to travel to the EU from 1st January 2021 will need to plan ahead…
+Robin Tudor, Liverpool John Lennon Airport’s Head of PR & Communications outlines why anyone now looking to travel will need to plan ahead…

-Travel to the EU, Switzerland, Norway, Iceland or Liechtenstein will change from 1 January 2021 and travellers should be aware that they may need to take the following action before they travel:
+Travel to the EU, Switzerland, Norway, Iceland or Liechtenstein changed from 1 January 2021 and travellers should be aware that they may need to take the following action before they travel:

 In addition to these examples, there are more things to do if you’re travelling for business.
 For example, going to meetings and conferences or providing services so it will be wise to look into this in more detail too.